clinical-genomics-uppsala/NIPTViewer/docs/server_configuration.md

 - HOST
 - PORT

-database section from the setting file
+the database section from the setting file
 ```python
 if os.environ.get('DATABASE', "sqlite3") == "sqlite3":
     DATABASES = {